fcrepo4-labs/fcrepo-api-x-demo/README.md

 "Docker for Mac" and "Docker for Windows" place requirements significant requirements on the mimimum required OS version and features.
 An additional flavor of Docker (which we'll refer to as _docker-machine_) runs Docker inside Virtualbox, and can be run on almost any OS.
 Unfortunately, the evaluation instructions differ slightly for _docker-machine_.
 * [Docker Toolbox for Mac/Windows](https://www.docker.com/products/docker-toolbox)
+  * You need to start an instance of docker-machine to run the docker containers.
+See the [create a machine](https://docs.docker.com/machine/get-started/) documentation for how to do that.

 To verify you have the Docker platform installed correctly (or to check and see if you have Docker already installed), you should obtain a command shell and run: